 What better way to declare your love for someone than with Alex Turner asking to be your vacuum cleaner and coffee pot?
 This sensual and slow-paced track from their album AM is one of the best Arctic Monkeys’ love songs out there.
 Inspired and taken from John Cooper Clarke’s poem, Alex Turner only added two verses to it—“Secrets I have held in my heart / Are harder to hide than I thought.”

 Not only does the singer want to be every single electrical object in your house, but he asks it in a Turner way, showcasing his deep, smooth voice.
-Who said
+Who said was dead?

 The Stone Roses – ‘Ten Storey Love Song’